Albert's Series: Basic stuff, but serious.

 if it captures a (slow) thermal neutron.
 But they can undergo fission too with capturing a fast neutron.

 This sort of isotopes might cascade in fast chainreactions, depending on e.g. density, amount, geometry..

 -The term "fissionable" is slightly different from above.
 A fissionable isotope can undergo fission

-when it captures a high energy neutron (> 1MeV), or (formally) also by a thermal neutron.
+when it captures a high energy neutron (> 1MeV).

 Thus: All fissile nuclides are fissionable, but only some fissionable nuclides are also fissile.

 Important is to remember: